Sickness now, then horrible death

 - Cue the Sun

-- Ghost Ship: The one Orlok takes to Germany becomes one of these when it pulls into port.
-Because of Orlok.
+- Ghost Ship: The one Orlok takes to Germany becomes one of these when it pulls into port because of him.

-- Heroic Sacrifice: Ellen deliberately lets Orlok feed on her to distract him until sunrise.
+- Heroic Sacrifice: Ellen deliberately lets Orlok feed on her to distract him until sunrise, and she dies afterwards.

 - Looks Like Orlok: Trope Namer.
 Quite a contrast to the suave, attractive vampires that make up so much of the rest of vampire fiction (and a bit of a diversion from the old cranky man that Dracula himself started out as).

 - Our Vampires Are Different: As noted above, this film originated the idea that vampires burn in sunlight.
-Also, Schreck's vampire is rather uniquely portrayed as a rat-like monster and the personification of pestilence, as well as having a considerable semblance to some kind of ghost — the numerous scenes where Orlok seems to materialise or dematerialise at will (such as when carrying his coffin into his new lair), as well as the famous sequence where Orlok seems to sneak into Hutter's home as a disembodied shadow.
+Also, Schreck's vampire is rather uniquely portrayed as a rat-like monster and the personification of pestilence, as well as having a considerable resemblance to some kind of ghost.
+There are numerous scenes where Orlok seems to materialise or dematerialise at will (such as when carrying his coffin into his new lair), as well as the famous sequence where Orlok seems to sneak into Hutter's home as a disembodied shadow.

-- Picked Flowers Are Dead: Ellen, at the opening scene.
+- Picked Flowers Are Dead: Ellen, in the opening scene.

 - Pivotal Wake-up: The Trope Maker, and one of the creepiest moments in the movie.

-- The Plague: When Orlock arrives in Wisborg, he brings disease with him.
+- The Plague: When Orlok arrives in Wisborg, he brings disease with him.